-Bodily changes during pregnancy can slow down digestion and cause gas, which can lead to pain.
-However, there are several yoga poses and body positions to help relieve gas during pregnancy.
+Pregnancy can slow digestion and cause gas buildup, leading to bloating or farting.
+Several yoga poses and body positions can help relieve gas during pregnancy.
+These include twists, forward folds, squats, and more.

 If a person has gas, they may experience: